Letters From Swaziland

 It is nice to be again among real people.
 What I mean is that most people I meet are people who enter my life and then disappear as if they were only a dream or they are people who only have a business concern with me.
 I was a bit apprehensive about blowing in upon these people after only a short notice, but now the situation is reversed and I am a bit uneasy because of all the unaccustomed warmth and consideration I’ve received.
 It takes time to get used to the warmth after being out in the cold so long.

 So much for my good fortunes.
 I am going over to Copenhagen on Wed. evening and then will begin winding my way back to London where I plan arrive around about the 10th of June.
-Since you will have such little time I will come directly to Warsaw after I should be with you by the 20th or 21st.
-I still prefer to hitch into the Midwest so expect me when I arrive.
+Since you will have such little time I will come directly to Warsaw after, meaning I should be with you by the 20th or 21st.
+I still prefer to hitch into the Midwest, so expect me when I arrive.

 Amsterdam